 The changes were mostly cosmetic as these were still basic straight stitch machines.
 All the newest features were on the Slant-O-Matics which came out in the early '60's.
-Not only space age styling but now we were doing zig zag, decorative stitches, twin needle stitching, built in buttonholes and all the other bells and whistles.
+Not only space age styling but now we were doing zig zag, decorative stitches, twin needle stitching, buttonholes and all the other bells and whistles.
 However, these were still solid, mechanical, all metal machines made for a lifetime of service.

 I'm going to skip ahead now...past the era of the Touch & Sew, the Fashion Mate, the Genie, the Stylist...past the Athena and all the early electronic models... right up to the computerized models of today.
 Somewhere along the way gears were no longer made of metal, but nylon.
-I don't know exactly when the plastic began to creep in (I think about the late 1960s) but over the last 40 years the sewing machine has morphed into the Bucket-O-Plastic as we know it today.
+I don't know exactly when the plastic began to creep in (I think about the late 1960s) but over the last 40 years the domestic sewing machine has morphed into the blob of plastic as we know it today.
 A mid-range sewing machine today costs anywhere from $200-$1000 and looks like this

 The machine housing and the knobs are all plastic.
 Unbelievably even the presser bar lever is plastic.
 That is a lever that gets constant use, how long before it snaps off?
 The cheap plastic construction almost makes it seem like a toy.

 88 built in stitches?
 My Rocketeer has 22 stitches and I have yet to use more than 6-8 of them.
 But I do know that they will work perfectly every single time - and have been for 50 years - because they are made with cams.
 It takes an extra 15 seconds of my time to switch them out, but they are absolutely reliable and fool proof.
 I move levers to change stitch width and length.
 I turn knobs to adjust presser foot pressure and tension.
 No "automatic" tension or pressure adjustments here, I fine tune it exactly the way I want it.
 (And my knobs and levers will NEVER break off.
 That's a fact.)